Dr Si Thura: Responding to the global COVID-19 pandemic

 Posted: 24 May 2022

-In 2013, Dr. Si Thura was awarded an Australia Awards Scholarship to acquire a master’s degree in Public Health at the Australian National University.
+Dr Si Thura was awarded an Australia Awards Scholarship to acquire a master’s degree in public health at the Australian National University.

 He explains that; “The Australia Awards Scholarship not only provides assistance for the postgraduate degree course but also for leadership skills development.
 The scholarship supported me to attend a youth conference in Perth where I connected with academic and research professionals from different parts of the world and learned about recent developments in youth health and social issues.”